Justus-coded/Justus-coded/README.md

 ### Hi there 👋

-My name is Justus Ilemobayo, a graduate of Mechanical Engineering at Obafemi Awolowo University.
-I am a Data Scientist who loves using data to solve problems.
+Welcome!!!
+You found my page.
+I am a graduate student at Auburn University, Alabama, in the Department of Biosystems Engineering.
+My current research revolves around using precision agriculture techniques with data to solve problems in the agricultural sector.
+Beyond my research, I love using data to solve problems, and this extends to any field.
 I have experience working in the Energy, Finance, and Agricultural sectors.
-I'm passionate about renewable energy.

 Want to collaborate?
 Here are some ideas to get you started: